 See Additional Resources below for related links and downloads, including a GHG Reporting Applicability Screening Tool spreadsheet that you can use to determine if your facility needs to report.

-Competitive suppliers of electricity are required to report to MassDEP annually on the GHG emissions they release from generating the power they sell.
-There is optional reporting for those wanting to account for ownership and/or use of generation sources.
+All retail sellers are required to annually report GHG emissions they release from generating the power they sell.
+There is also an optional report for those that choose to account for ownership and/or use of certain generation sources.

-The sector's GHG emissions are calculated by multiplying megawatt hours (MWh) supplied to customers in the previous year by GHG emission factors that MassDEP updates annually after issuing draft factors for public and stakeholder comment.
+Each retail seller's GHG emissions are calculated by multiplying megawatt hours (MWh) supplied to customers in a particular year by GHG emission factors that MassDEP updates annually after issuing draft factors for public and stakeholder comment.

 See Additional Resources below for a link to MassDEP calculations of emission factors.